s-chill/multilingual-SLM/README.md

 - **SFT-instruction-tuning...**: code for instruction-tuning after fine-tuning

 ### `evaluation/`
-- **cross-domain-human-eval/**: English and Tamil Q/A for cross domain evaluation
+- **cross-domain-human-eval/**: English and Tamil Q/A and inference code for cross domain evaluation
-- **input-domain-human-eval/**: English and Tamil Q/A for input domain evaluation
+- **input-domain-human-eval/**: English and Tamil Q/A and inference code for input domain evaluation
 - **perplexity-scores/**: code to calculate perplexity scores